Police: 3 Florida teens killed student with knife, sword

 Miramar police say the 17-year-old boy planned the murder with his current girlfriend and received help from a 16-year-old female friend.

-Investigators say he was lured there by the current girlfriend of the jealous teen.
+Investigators say he was lured to the scene by the current girlfriend of the jealous teen.

+The suspects are charged with first-degree murder, tampering with evidence and criminal conspiracy.

 Copyright 2021 The Associated Press.
 All rights reserved.